code-dot-org/code-dot-org/SETUP.md

 1. Request and Configure AWS access (code.org staff) or configure local secrets (open source contributors).
 See [Configure AWS Access or Secrets](#configure-aws-access-or-secrets) below.
 This step is not required until rake is first run below, but staff may wish to submit the request first so its ready when rake is.

+1. Clone the repo, which also may take a while. `git clone git@github.com:code-dot-org/code-dot-org.git`

+1. `cd code-dot-org`

 1. Install OS-specific prerequisites
    - See the appropriate section below: [macOS](#macos), [Ubuntu](#ubuntu-1804), [Windows](#windows)
    - *Important*: When done, check for correct versions of these dependencies: